Small Business Outreach Partners Program

 - Other employer-trusted groups that have positive relationships with a subset of Washington employers

 L&I’s Small Business Outreach Partner budget is about $1,800,000 per biennium, with contracts typically ranging from $20,000 to $100,000, based on partners’ program reach and impact.
-It is anticipated about 15-30 contracts will be awarded for the July 2023 through June 2025 biennium.
+It is anticipated about 15-30 contracts will be awarded each biennium.
 To learn more, visit our FUNDING CYCLE/RFPs tab.

 Requests for proposals

 L&I’s Small Business Office issues a Request for Proposals (RFP) at the beginning of the state’s biennium budget cycle, in odd-numbered years.
-For example, the next issuance is planned for summer of 2023.
+For example, an issuance occurred the summer of 2023.
 The RFP will provide guidance on what L&I wants to see in a proposed program, the funding priorities, and details on required proposal content, timelines, and submission instructions.

 Preparing your proposal

 Specific requirements will be provided by L&I’s Small Business Office in the Request for Proposals (RFP) document issued for each funding round (see FUNDING CYCLE/RFPs tab).